Boolean proportions: Conclusion

 \section{Conclusion}

-This paper studied boolean proportions of the form $a:b::c:d$ by instantiating \citeS{Antic_i4} abstract algebraic model of analogical proportions in the boolean setting.
+This paper studied boolean proportions by instantiating the abstract algebraic model of analogical proportions in \cite{Antic22} in the boolean setting.
 It turned out that our model has appealing mathematical properties.
-More precisely, we showed that in case negation is available, all of the axioms in \prettyref{sec:Axioms} (except for monotonicity) are satisfied.
-Surprisingly, we found that our model coincides with \citeS{Klein82} model in algebras with negation.
-This is interesting as our model is an instance of a much more general model not explicitly geared towards the boolean setting.
-This provides further evidence for the applicability of \citeS{Antic_i4} framework.
-In a broader sense, this paper is a further step towards a theory of analogical reasoning and learning systems with potential applications to fundamental AI-problems like commonsense reasoning and computational learning and creativity.
+Surprisingly, we found that our model coincides with Klein's model \cite{Klein82} in boolean domains containing either negation or no constants, and with Miclet's \& Prade's model \cite{Miclet09} in the remaining boolean domains.
+That is, our model captures two different approaches to boolean proportions in a single framework.
+This is particularly interesting as our model is an instance of a general model not explicitly geared towards the boolean setting, which provides further evidence for the applicability of the underlying general framework.